 Cut a small hole with scissors, insert snap in.
 Place back on and push prongs down.

-You’ll need to leave an opening to turn fabric right side out; I marked mine with tape as a reminder.
+You’ll need to leave an opening to turn the fabric right side out; I marked mine with tape as a reminder.

-With right sides out, pin the two pieces together, making sure the lining touches each other and flannel is on the outside.
+With right sides out, pin the two pieces together, making sure the lining touches each other and the flannel is on the outside.
 (I switched bags, and this one will be fastened with velcro, if I were using the snaps, they would be visible in this photo.)

 Pin and sew along the bottom and two edges just until the smaller piece ends.

-If you are using Velcro, attach velcro.
+If you are using Velcro, attach the velcro.
 I used self-sticking Velcro for this one, but I recommend either sewing it on or going with magnets.

-Initially, I wanted the treat bag to fit in my coat pocket, but then I remembered I don’t wear a coat year round.
+Initially, I wanted the dog treat bag to fit in my coat pocket, but then I remembered I don’t wear a coat year-round.
 I decided adding a clip would add some additional functionality to the bag.
 To add a clip, I simply folded some webbing in half and stitched it to hold it in place.
 I inserted it in between the lining and flannel of the large piece during the final sewing phase.

-As always, as soon as Alice and I make something we think about ways to improve it.
+As always, as soon as Alice and I make something, we think about ways to improve it.
 Adding a belt loop seemed like a good improvement.
 Making the belt loop was even easier!

-Fill with treats and you’re ready!
+Fill with treats, and you’re ready!

 All of these treats are made from high-quality proteins without any added coloring or artificial flavors.